 Thrasher is proud to be a member of the international National Radon Defense network, which has worked with Environmental Engineering firms all over North America in installing Vapor Intrusion Mitigation Systems.
 We understand the importance of sealing, depressurizing, and communicating all the entry points of the vapor intrusion.

 For an environmental cleanup project of this nature, we understand you need a company with experience to get the job done right.
-We are you trusted local experts for soil vapor extraction and indoor air quality services, so call us today to get started!
-We offer free estimates in Lincoln, Omaha, Sioux City, Council Bluffs, Bellevue, Grand Island, Kearney, Norfolk, Fremont, North Platte and throughout the surrounding areas.
+We are your trusted local experts for soil vapor extraction and indoor air quality services, so call us today to get started!
+We offer free inspections in Lincoln, Omaha, Sioux City, Council Bluffs, Bellevue, Grand Island, Kearney, Norfolk, Fremont, North Platte and throughout the surrounding areas.